Dispatch Rate definition

 • NERC Transmission Bucket 6) Unload based on dispatch rate (non-zero rate schedules) (Zero Dispatch Rate if applicable)Unload spot market imports with zero dispatch rates (Declare Emergency if applicable)Must-take spot market import schedules are to be curtailed after Non-Firm not willing to pay congestion (NPC) but before Non-Firm willing to pay congestion (WPC).

-• Because of practical generator response limitations, a Resource whose megawatt output is not ten percent more than the megawatt level specified on the offer price curve for the applicable Dispatch Rate shall be deemed to be following economic dispatch instructions, but the Energy price offer used in the calculation of Real-Time Prices shall not exceed the applicable Dispatch Rate.
+• Because of practical response limitations, a Demand Response Resource whose megawatt demand reduction is not more than ten percent above or below the megawatt level specified in the Demand Reduction Offer price curve for the applicable Dispatch Rate shall be deemed to be following economic dispatch instructions, but the energy price offer used in the calculation of Real-Time Prices shall not exceed the applicable Dispatch Rate.

 • If the Resource’s Supply Offer price at the actual MW output point is greater than the Dispatch Rate or the Resource’s Demand Bid price at the actual MW consumption level is less than the Dispatch Rate, the Resource’s Supply Offer price or Demand Bid price is set equal to the Dispatch Rate.